Top Master’s In Community Health Nursing Programs

 Applying to an Online Community Health Nursing Program

-Online community health nursing program admission requirements are similar to other MSN programs, although they do not lead to an advanced practice registered nurse license.
+Online community health nursing program admission requirements are similar to other MSN programs, although they do not lead to an advanced practice registered nurse (APRN) license.
 There also isn’t a board certification for new applicants.
 (Previously certified community health nurses can renew their certification.)

 Why Is Online Community Health Nursing Program Accreditation Important?